ualsg/global-building-morphology-indicators/README.md

 The export of various format are stored under the `{aggregation-level}` folder.

-### Computed Global Building Morpological Index
+### Computed Global Building Morphological Indicators

 The computed GBMI is a dataset with more than 380 fields.
-THe export functions also mandate abbreviated fieldnames.
+The export functions also mandate abbreviated fieldnames.
 Thus, the following is the data dictionary for all the exported fields.

 ![GBMI Data Dict](data_dictionary/GBMI_Part1.jpg)